xxxsnowflakexxx/Vrchat-Blueberry/README.md

 # vrchat-stuff
-drag and drop injector folder to vrchat directory make sure to exclude the injector itself or anti virus would prevent it to inject then make a modules folder in vrchat directory to get client loading you dont have to rename the dll test.dll btw
+clients provided are not obfuscated as well. made this client for meme but fully free working on adding more features this my first time working on client :) so enjoy client drag and drop injector folder to vrchat directory make sure to exclude the injector itself or anti virus would prevent it to inject then make a modules folder in vrchat directory to get client loading you dont have to rename the dll test.dll btw